Polykarp Leyser the Elder: Wittenberg

+Lesyer became Professor of Theology at Wittenberg in 1577 and served for ten years; he took a six year break and returned in 1593 for one year.

 Wittenberg University had seen drastic changes in personnel since 1574 due to the overthrow of the Philippists, along with student discontent against the lecturers.
 After the death of Kaspar Eberhard, head of the theology department, in October 1575, the students asked David Chytraeus to take over the Generalsuperintendentur in Wittenberg – he refused the offer.
 Next, in November 1575, they chose Leyser, who accepted.
 With the post came that of parish priest of the Stadtkirche Wittenberg.

 At first Leyser was merely on a two-year loan from Louis III, Duke of Württemberg to Augustus, Elector of Saxony.
 On 20 January 1577 he preached a trial sermon in Dresden.
 On 3 February he was formally inducted into his role at Wittenberg.
 Leyser then made quick trip from Dresden to Austria to "pick up his bags".
 On 12 May he was back in Wittenberg and took up his official duties, aged only 25.
 Such a young man holding the highest church office in Wittenberg, before even being noticed in theological circles in Saxony, attracted much attention and some imputed his appointment to nepotism – until 8 June he was not even a professor of the theology department and until 20 November 1577 not a member of the consistory.

 However, Leyser's calming of the situation after the expulsion of the Crypto-Calvinists and the reorganisation of the university was so successful that his critics were soon silenced.
 He was best served by his rhetorical skills and by an undemanding and reliable character, increasing his popularity among his students, including Philipp Nicolai and Johann Arndt.
 Leyser's skills were also seen in the drafting of the Formula of Concord and the publication of the Book of Concord in 1580.
 He developed close links with Martin Chemnitz and Nikolaus Selnecker.
 Leyser and Selnecker were asked to sign up to a Commission in Saxony on the Formula, that Leyser himself had signed on 25 June 1577 as first minister.